 If you are in college, you are probably looking for ways to save money on textbooks.
 With textbooks increasing in price by roughly 22% every year you need to use every trick in the book to cut your total textbook expenses.
 Students spend anywhere from $1000 a year and to as high as $700 a semester in some schools on textbooks.
-Here are some suggestions to help you save money.
+Here are some suggestions to help you save money and find cheap textbooks.

 - Use a textbook price comparison service.
 These services check the prices from the online textbook sellers.
 Typically, you enter an ISBN or title, or author and the site will report everybody that has that book available, the current price, and if the book is new or used.
 Some sites also report the pricing in digital download format, rental pricing and even pricing on international editions.
 These sites make it really simple to see who is the cheapest or compare different options like rental versions used.